 There is a proverb that tells us, "A cheerful heart is good medicine."
 Researchers at Penn State University have been investigating how positive thinking can lead to good habits - and better health outcomes - for patients with heart disease.
-The findings are published in the journal Psychomatic Medicine."Positive psychology" has become a popular, although sometimes controversial, field in recent years.
+The findings are published in the journal Psychomatic Medicine.

 Some research has indicated that positive thinking can increase longevity; it has been seen to improve outcomes in patients with breast cancer and human immunodeficiency virus (HIV).
 Additionally, recovery and survival rates following heart bypass surgery appear to be improved in those who think positively.